 Other events can cause abnormal noise annoyance from wind turbines.
-These include loose bolts, lack of greasing of the rotating nacelle during the yaw process and lightning strike of a blade (piercing a hole in the turbine blade that causes a high-pitched whistling sound).
+These include loose bolts, whining gearboxes, lack of greasing of the rotating nacelle causing a screeching noise during the yaw breaking process and lightning strike of a blade tip (piercing a hole in the turbine blade that causes a high-pitched whistling sound).
 These situations require a rapid response to a complaint and it is in everyone's interest that the asset be repaired and the noise emission rectified.

-Permit requirements
+Permit requirements and complaint avenues